 If you suspect an allergic reaction has occurred, see a dermatologist immediately to get a diagnosis.
 Your dermatologist may find it helpful if you look up the type of ink used and the compounds in it via the ink manufacturer’s Material Safety Data Sheets.
 While all inks pose a small allergy risk, the SDS may be a good place to start when identifying your allergy.

 A Safety Data Sheet (SDS) or Material Safety Data Sheet (MSDS) is a legally required series of documents that all manufacturers (including tattoo ink companies) must produce if they use chemical compounds.
 If a chemical produces a hazard to health and safety, you will find this information in the MSDS.
 An MSDS includes information about each chemical, covering the physical and environmental hazards, precautions for safe handling, storage, and transportation of the chemical, and more.

-If you have a tattoo ink allergy, it’s important to familiarise yourself with the following sections.
+If you have a tattoo ink allergy, it’s important to familiarize yourself with the following sections.
 Section 11 covers toxicological and health effects and Section 15 of the SDS covers safety, health, and environmental regulations specific to the product.

 Tattoo ink allergy treatment may involve using steroid cream for a milder reaction, which may include redness and swelling.
 In some cases, tattoos may need to be completely removed to treat the allergic reaction.
 Speak with your dermatologist about any concerns, and your physician may offer you laser tattoo removal if it is the best option for removing the tattoo and resolving an allergic reaction from the tattoo ink.
 If you intend to remove a tattoo with irritating inks, precautions should be taken (ranging from taking an antihistamine before treatment to having an EpiPen available), depending on your medical history.